microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Student/Challenge-00.md

 To complete this challenge successfully, you should be able to:

 - The deployment script (either Powershell or Bash) has completed successfully
-- Vefiry that the deployment script has deployed in your subscription under a Resource Group call `rg-wth-azurecosmosdb` (if left at the default value) the following resources:
+- Verify that the deployment script has deployed in your subscription under a Resource Group call `rg-wth-azurecosmosdb` (if left at the default value) the following resources:
   - Azure App Service Plan
   - Azure Application Insights
   - Azure App Service